hegglinmichael/SecureCodingPractices/index.md

 This is a very simple blog!
 I'm not a front end developer;) PLEASE LET ME KNOW IF I POSTED SOMETHING INSECURE!
 I don't know everything.

 1. Command+F on mac(or Control+F on Windows)
-2. Enter your programming language, then a '-' character, then the topic you would like written in camelCase!
+2. Enter your programming language, then the topic you would like written with spaces all words Capitalized
-      Example: C++-commandInjection
+      Example: C++ Executing Shell Commands

 List of Languages and Topics supported to make searching easier!